ruionwriting/ruionwriting.github.com/source/_posts/2014-04-21-sql-server-how-to-crawl-all-databases-for-data.markdown

 categories: [Databases, MS SQL]
 keywords: "ms sql, sql server, databases"
 ---
 Some weeks back I was challenged to figure out a way to easily, and without killing the server, track the location of some string data on all databases on a certain server.
 This is the result.
-(Btw, I'm not a DBA and this may not be the most optimal solution.
-Worked without damage and gived the expected results.)
+(Btw, I'm not a DBA and this may not be the most optimal solution).
+Worked without any damage and gave the expected results.

-In the last 3 years SQL Server has been around on my regular developer life but not with to much challenges.
+In the last 3 years SQL Server has been around on my regular developer life but not with too much challenges.
 MySql, Sqlite3, etc is also also part of the fun but I tend to forget some stuff.
 This is reminder.
 <!--more-->

 ## Problem